Rahul is a video game addict. Some of his favorite games are "Red Dead Redemption 2" and "The Witcher 3."

 Developed and published by Battlestate Games, a small Russian studio, Escape From Tarkov is a hardcore MMO that will test your skills on all levels.

-This game is PVPVE, which means that you’ll encounter bots as well as other players like you.
-You can choose to team up with others, but this Escape From Tarkov is at its best when you’re a lone wolf.
+This game is PvPvE, which means that you’ll encounter bots as well as other players like you.
+You can choose to team up with others, but Escape From Tarkov is at its best when you’re a lone wolf.

 It’s a demanding game with a steep learning curve.
 Think Dark Souls with guns.
 But once you get used to the HUD, movement, and gunplay, it’s a blast!